 To create the most haunted with less.
-Using my passion and expertise in making live-action narrative films, I regard this project as an experiment to reinterpret the visual and audio storytelling techniques used in films to a different medium: virtual reality.
-The project is designed to minimize users' field of view to a single door frame while maximizing its audio and visual suspense.
+Using my passion and expertise in making live-action narrative films, I treated this project as an experiment to reinterpret storytelling techniques in cinema to virtual reality.
+I minimized the field of view to a single door frame to maximize audio and visual suspense.
 I encourage the audience to experience it in a VR headset since there is no better way to experience the immersive tension and fear built into the project than a VR headset.

 Window As A Stage